 We will stay at one of the best hotels Pyongyang has to offer; The Koryo Hotel.
 Unlike other hotels such as the Sosan Hotel, Ryanggang, Haebansan, etc, this Deluxe Hotel is not a budget hotel and offers some of the best hotel facilities in Pyongyang.

 We will also stay overnight at the Minsok Traditional Korean Courtyard Hotel in Kaesong city, near the DMZ which borders South Korea.
 This hotel that stretches to the footsteps of Mount Janam is in the old part of the city and the rooms were actually homes used by locals until 1989 before it was turned into a tourist complex.

-Our groups usually have around 10 people or less.
+Our groups usually consist of 10 people or less.
 We strongly believe that having small sized groups helps us to get to know our local guides in Korea personally and have a deeper understanding of the DPRK, something not feasible with large sized groups.
 Our Western staff members go in frequently with groups to Korea and we know the guides very well.

 Arrive in Pyongyang at 16.05 (Pyongyang time)

 Arch of Triumph - drive through the city centre of Pyongyang ending at this majesteuse monument which, by the way, is taller than its Parisian counterpart.
 As of April 2016 it is possible to go up the Arch of Triumph (this is optional and has a cost of 3 Euros).
 This offers great views of the city centre of Pyongyang including Kim Il Sung Stadium